-In collaboration with corporate and community leaders of Decatur-Morgan County and North Alabama, the Cook family of Cook’s Pest Control proposes to develop the new Cook Museum of Natural Science in the heart of downtown Decatur.
+In collaboration with corporate and community leaders of Decatur-Morgan County and North Alabama, the Cook family of Cook’s Pest Control proposes to develop the new Cook Museum of Natural Science in the heart of downtown Decatur in 2018.
 This state-of-the-art facility will serve the people of North Alabama and the Southeast as an educational destination and cultural venue for various programs and meetings.
 The museum will offer significant tourism opportunities and will enhance our region as a premier destination.

 Download the Brochure